Sen. Josh Hawley says ‘Antifa scumbags’ terrorized his family’s Virginia home. Protesters say they held a peaceful vigil.

 Police in Vienna, Va., who responded to the protest, did not immediately respond to a request for comment from The Post late Monday.
 The group’s video shows several officers asking protesters to quiet down, but then standing by as the crowd continued with its demonstration.

-As Hawley’s social media posts drew mounting attention from conservative critics on Monday night, the incident points to growing tensions in a week when Washington is bracing for both protests and partisanship.
+As Hawley’s social media posts drew mounting attention from conservative critics on Monday night, the incident points to growing tensions in a week when Washington is bracing for protests and partisanship.

-With Congress set to confirm President-elect Joe Biden’s victory on Wednesday, thousands of members of far-right groups, including the Proud Boys — whose leader was arrested in D.C.
-Monday — are expected to assemble to falsely claim President Trump was reelected.
+With Congress set to confirm President-elect Joe Biden’s victory on Wednesday, thousands of members of far-right groups, including the Proud Boys — whose leader was arrested in D.C. on Monday — are expected to assemble to falsely claim that President Trump was reelected.

-Young, a 37-year-old research analyst at a nonprofit, said that ShutDownDC targeted Hawley due to his role in promoting unsubstantiated theories about widespread election fraud.
+Young, a 37-year-old research analyst at a nonprofit organization, said that ShutDownDC targeted Hawley because of his role in promoting unsubstantiated theories about widespread election fraud.

-Last week, Hawley became the first senator to announce he would object when Congress convenes on Wednesday to certify the electoral college vote, thus forcing a contentious floor debate.
+Last week, Hawley became the first senator to announce that he would object when Congress convenes on Wednesday to certify the electoral college vote, thus forcing a contentious floor debate.
 More than 10 others have since vowed to join him in challenging votes from some battleground states.

 Those efforts, Young said, had also encouraged the Trump supporters who are expected to descend on D.C. this week for a “Stop the Steal” protest, in turn putting the city at risk of violent clashes and hurting trust in the democratic process.